 Times when noise is prohibited

 It’s only fair that your neighbours should be able to enjoy their own property.
 Equally, it’s also fair that they don’t stop you from enjoying yours.
-You can easily check all residential time restrictions on the Office of Environment and Heritage website.
+You can easily check all residential time restrictions on the Department of Planning, Industry and Environment website.
 Be mindful of when noise from residential premises should not be heard inside a neighbour's residence.

 When noise is not allowed